Do we not see?

 Have we no room to breathe?

-Sprouts only when supported by a bed of nourished roots?
+sprouts only when supported by a bed of nourished roots?

 Were we not told how every single tiny blade of grass